This awe-inspiring 20-day tour is the perfect introduction to Australia as you discover it's well-known cities and famous sights.

 - Today is free for you to explore more of Melbourne, perhaps Australia's coolest city, at your own pace.
 You could enjoy a spot of shopping in one of its many colourful markets, or browse the art galleries here.
 Maybe treat yourself to a lunch of fresh seafood, take in fabulous views from a rooftop bar or discover the city's hidden laneways, where getting lost is all part of the fun.
 Alternatively, why not take an optional trip to Ballarat, famous for the Gold Rush of 1851.
 You'll also visit Sovereign Hill open-air museum, which recreates the first decade after the discovery of gold here, and take a tour of the gold mines.
 There will be time for a stroll around the town and to visit the Gold Museum.

-- Enjoy a leisurely morning before we transfer you to the airport for your flight back to the UK via Dubai.
+- You can take in more of Melbourne's sights during a leisurely morning.
+Later, we'll transfer you to the airport for your flight back to the UK.

 - Travelodge Perth

 - The 4-star Travelodge Perth is centrally located in the heart of the Perth CBD, and enjoys a picturesque setting in the centre of the city, with access to major Perth attractions, entertainment venues, shopping and dining, Kings Park and the Swan River.
 Rooms have en suite facilities, air-conditioning, TV, tea & coffee-making facilities, and hairdryer.

 - Double Tree by Hilton Alice Springs